-Prof. Natalia Aleksiun is a Professor of Modern Jewish History at Touro College, Graduate School of Jewish Studies, New York.
+Prof. Natalia Aleksiun is the Harry Rich Professor of Holocaust Studies at the University of Florida, Gainesville.
 She specializes in the social, political, and cultural history of modern East European Jewry and has written extensively on the history of the Jewish intelligentsia in East Central Europe, Polish-Jewish relations, modern Jewish historiography, the history of medicine, and of the Holocaust.
 She studied East European and Jewish history in Poland, where she received her first doctoral degree at Warsaw University, as well as Oxford, Jerusalem and New York, where she received her second doctoral degree at NYU.
 She published a monograph titled Where to?
 The Zionist Movement in Poland, 1944-1950 (in Polish) and numerous articles in Yad Vashem Studies, Polish Review, Dapim, East European Jewish Affairs, Studies in Contemporary Jewry, Polin, Gal Ed, East European Societies and Politics, Nashim and German History.

-Dr. Alexsiun coedited two volumes of Polin: Studies in Polish Jewry, devoted to the memory of the Holocaust and to the writing of Jewish history in Eastern Europe.
+Prof. Alexsiun coedited two volumes of Polin: Studies in Polish Jewry, devoted to the memory of the Holocaust and to the writing of Jewish history in Eastern Europe.
 Her book titled "Conscious History: Polish Jewish Historians before the Holocaust" will be published with Littman in 2019.
 She is currently working on two new books: about the so-called cadaver affair at European Universities in the interwar period and on a project dealing with daily lives of Jews in hiding in Galicia during the Holocaust.